Deep Fryers Market Size and Share

 A deep fryer is an electronic appliance used in the kitchen to cook various food products.
 Gas and electric deep fryers are available for domestic and commercial purposes.
 Deep fryers are available in nest baskets, ventilation systems, and electronic temperature controls.

-A deep fryer's market is segmented into product type (electric deep fryers and gas deep fryers), capacity (2L, 2L-5L, 5L-8L, 8L-14L, and over 14L), end user (households, quick-service, and full-service restaurants), distribution channel (offline and online), and geography (North America (United States, Canada, Mexico, and Rest of North America), Asia-Pacific (India, China, Japan, Australia, and Rest of Asia-Pacific), South America (Brazil, Argentine, and Rest of South America), Europe (United Kingdom, Germany, Italy, and Rest of Europe), and Middle East and Africa (South Africa, United Arab Emirates, and Rest of Middle East and Africa)).
+A deep fryer's market is segmented into product type (floor-standing fryers, countertop fryers, pressure fryers, ventless fryers, and specialty fryers (donut, fish, etc.)), heating sources (gas fryers, electric fryers and induction fryers), end-user (households, quick-service, hotel and resorts, food truck & cloud kitchen and others), distribution channel (supermarket & hypermarket, multibrand store, online marketplace and direct sales), and geography (North America (United States, Canada, Mexico, and Rest of North America), Asia-Pacific (India, China, Japan, Australia, and Rest of Asia-Pacific), South America (Brazil, Argentine, and Rest of South America), Europe (United Kingdom, Germany, Italy, and Rest of Europe), and Middle East and Africa (South Africa, United Arab Emirates, and Rest of Middle East and Africa)).
 The report offers market size and forecasts for the deep fryers market in value (USD) for all the above segments.

 Floor-Standing Fryers